openstack/releases/doc/source/ocata/schedule.rst

 .. note::

-   All deadlines are generally the Thursday of the week on which they are noted above.
+   With the exception of the final release date and cycle-trailing release date, deadlines are generally the Thursday of the week on which they are noted above.
 For example, the Feature Freeze in week R-4 is on 26 January.
 Exceptions to this policy will be explicitly mentioned in the event description.

 Cross-project events
 ====================